-5 Section 5: Existing infrastructure
+5 Section 5: Existing Infrastructure

-The report on existing infrastructure data is based on data that has not been verified and which is based on a survey conducted in early 2006.
-It is noted that the data as is does not correspond with available EMIS data.
+The report on existing infrastructure data is based on data that has been verified and which is based on a survey conducted in early 2008.
+It should be noted that the data does correspond with available EMIS data.